YouTube keyword research can be what makes or breaks your video before you even get going.

 Start with a basic idea of what your video should be about or a general topic that you cover on your YouTube channel (or plan to cover if you haven’t started your channel yet).

 If you’re running low on ideas, start with a very basic head keyword, like for example, “Running”.

-Now what I recommend is making a spreadsheet or grabbing a pen and paper and making some notes on the different ideas and keywords you come across.
+Now what I recommend is making a spreadsheet or grabbing a paper and pen for taking some notes on the different ideas and keywords you come across.

 You can then take your head keyword and type it into the YouTube search bar to get some more ideas.
 While you’re doing this, use the free TubeBuddy browser extension to gauge the ranking difficulty of each term.

 For keywords that have high YouTube search volume, you can add more details to find less competitive terms.

 Make sure to keep a running list of all of the ideas you come across as you will find a variety of different sub-topics.

 By maintaining a list, you can work your way down the keyword research funnel with each of these sub-topics in order to find the best keywords for your YouTube channel.